UW-GAC/django-anvil-consortium-manager/docs/user_guide.rst

 If successful, you will be shown a success message and information about the workspace that you just imported.

+Note: if the workspace has auth domain(s), the group(s) used as the auth domain(s) will also be imported into the app as a new ManagedGroup.
+If the service account running the app is an admin of that group, it will also import some membership records.
+GroupGroupMembership or GroupAccountMembership records will be created if the Account or ManagedGroup that is listed as a member/admin already exists in the app.

 Add a user account to a group
 -----------------------------